Expatriation

 • Looking at 2nd residencies and passports, “just in case.”

 You can still protect yourself pretty well while remaining a U.S. citizen.
-It’s not easy, but it’s still possible and well worth doing.
+It’s still possible and well worth doing.

 The Importance of Getting a Second Citizenship Before You Expatriate

-Although it’s not legally required, a second passport from another country is strongly recommended before you give up your US citizenship.
-This is true no matter if you renounce or relinquish.
+Although it’s not legally required, a second passport from another country is strongly recommended before you give up your U.S. citizenship.

 Without a second citizenship, the act of expatriating will render you stateless.
 You won’t have the right to legally live anywhere.
 Stateless people who manage to stay out of detention camps and refugee centers live on the margins of society, since they lack official papers.
 In most cases, the only way they can qualify for legal residence is to make a successful claim for refugee status.